England

 Cragside-House-Credit-Karen-V-Bryan

-This astounding house and grounds was a wonder of the Victorian age.
+This astounding house and grounds were a marvel of the Victorian age.
 Once home to innovator Lord Armstrong, Cragside was the world’s first house to be lit by hydroelectricity, and his ingenious gadgets can be found throughout the property.
-Outside the house, the gardens are extraordinary: within atmospheric woodland, an enormous rock garden tumbles towards formal gardens and an Iron Bridge, and an excess of seven million plants surround five lakes.
+The gardens are extraordinary; within an atmospheric woodland, an enormous rock garden tumbles towards formal gardens and an Iron Bridge, and an excess of seven million plants surround five lakes.

 • Wallington House (NT)